 To keep your beautiful stone countertop looking brand new, free of stains and discolorations, you must routinely seal it.
-Here is some helpful information about sealing and protecting your tops!
+As a customer of Sims-Lohman, we apply a sealer to your granite at the time of installation.
+Factors such as your choice of stone, its finish, and its location will help you determine how often you need to reseal your stone.
+In most cases, we recommend you reapply your stone every 1 – 3 years.
+Here is some helpful information about sealing and protecting your tops.

 Do you need to seal all countertops?

 You may think that all stone countertops need to be regularly sealed, but that is not necessarily true.
 Because they are natural materials, quartz, granite, and marble countertops differ piece by piece.
 Their density and porosity are dependent upon the color and pattern of the stone.
 Typically black granite countertops are extremely dense and do not absorb stains or sealers.
 Other types of granite are very porous and require several coats of sealer.
 Marble and limestone have a calcite-base and may react to acids.

 To determine if your countertop needs to be sealed, test the surface in a hidden spot.
 Put a few small drops of lemon juice on the counter and observe the reaction.
 If it takes a minute or two to absorb, you will need to seal the entire countertop to protect it from stains.
 If it does not soak in at all, your stone countertop does not need sealing.
 If the spot turns dark, however, the stone is most likely a calcite-based limestone, which requires extra care when sealing.

 You can reach out to your countertop experts at Sims-Lohman for care and maintenance information.

 What countertop sealing products should I use?